lince/webncl/README.md

  - New examples added
  - Several bugs related to media management fixed

-For older versions see our [wiki page](wiki/changelog).
+For older versions see the [changelog](webncl/wiki/changelog) page.

 # DEVELOPMENT
 ***
 You can use the [issues](https://github.com/lince/webncl/issues) to report bugs or to ask questions to the developers.

-To develop new players, see the [Media Page Interface](https://github.com/lince/webncl/wiki/Media-Players-interface) page.
+To develop new players, see the [Media Page Interface](https://github.com/lince/webncl/webncl/wiki/Media-Players-interface) page.